 SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information regarding operating segments in annual financial statements and requires selected information of those segments to be presented in interim financial reports issued to shareholders.
 Operating segments are identified as components of an enterprise for which separate discrete financial information is available for evaluation by the chief operating decision-maker, or decision-making group, in making decisions on how to allocate resources and assess performance.
 The Company's chief operating decision maker, as defined under SFAS No. 131, is the Company's chief executive officer.
-The Company has six operating segments based on the information reviewed by its chief executive officer; US Rental and Cleaning, Canadian Rental and Cleaning, MFG, Specialty Garments, First-Aid and Corporate.
-The US Rental and Cleaning and Canadian Rental and Cleaning operating segments have been combined to form the US and Canadian Rental and Cleaning reporting segment.
+The Company has six operating segments based on the information reviewed by its chief executive officer, US Rental and Cleaning, Canadian Rental and Cleaning, MFG, Specialty Garments, First-Aid and Corporate.
+The US Rental and Cleaning and Canadian Rental and Cleaning operating segment.